EKarton/On-Transit-App/Backend/Trip Details Service/README.md

 - Node JS v8.0+ with NPM

 ##### Step 1: Install the packages
-1. Open up the terminal and change the directory to the folder "Backend/Vehicles Locator Service" relative to the project directory.
+1. Open up the terminal and change the directory to the folder "Backend/Trip Details Service" relative to the project directory.
 2. Type the command `npm install`

 ##### Step 2: Set up the config file